 The University of Western Ontario seeks to commercialize the results of its research in such a manner as to:

-- maintain a spirit of mutually beneficial relationships with our sponsors, partners, licensees, and receptors.
+- Maintain mutually beneficial relationships with our sponsors, partners, licensees, and receptors.

-With the aforementioned as our guiding principle and banner, specifically Western’s policy framework on commercialization is as follows:
+With those mentioned above as our guiding principle and banner, specifically, Western’s policy framework on commercialization is as follows:

 COMMITMENT TO THE MANAGEMENT AND PROTECTION OF IP